Video Scrapbook

-Aerosmith Video Scrapbook is a video by American rock band Aerosmith, featuring live footage, promotional videos, and conversations between the band and their families.
-It was released on VHS in 1987 and laserdisc in 1990.
+Video Scrapbook is a video by American rock band Aerosmith, featuring live footage, promotional videos, and conversations between the band and their families.
+It was released on VHS and Betamax in 1987 and LaserDisc in 1990.
 There has yet to be a DVD release.
 In February 1988 the RIAA certified the release as Gold (Longform video).

 "I can dance better now than I did back then because I was so stoned," singer Steven Tyler reflected in 1994.
 "I've watched the 'Sweet Emotion' footage where I just stood there because I was gacked up to the nines."